SavvasStephanides/savvas/src/posts/arrays.md

 In our case, we want to store a list of items to buy.
 That means we need a text list!

-In Javascript, for example, this is how we store links:
+In Javascript, for example, this is how we store lists:

 ```js
 let stuffToBuy = ["Milk", "Orange juice", "A laptop for coding"]